Tired of fumbling with mid clamps and other home-made spacers you’ve stuck between two solar panels? You’ve come to the right place!

 - High-vis color so you won’t leave it on the roof by accident (been there done that)

-Which Spacer do I need?
+What size Mod Spacer do I need?

 Installers have strong personal preferences, so we developed both the Cam and the Peg to make everyone happy!